Location: County-City Public Works Building,201 N Stone Ave, Tucson, AZ, 85701

 Taxpayer Assistance Group fax: (520) 791-3114

-If you pay using the new online portal and have any contact or mailing changes to inform us of, please email those changes first using the email address above, to make sure we can enter them before your new license certificate is generated.
-Please use an email subject line such as "Mailing Address Change" or "Contact Info Change".
-Also, please note that paper renewal forms are being mailed to all businesses with active 2022 licenses that have valid business and mailing addresses.
+If you pay using the online portal and have any contact or mailing changes to inform us of, please email those changes to our office, to make sure we can enter them before your new license certificate is generated.
+Be sure to include your PIDN/license number when emailing us.
+Also, please note that you may still receive a paper renewal form.
 If you pay online for a license renewal, please do not send another payment when you receive the paper renewal form.

 If you wish to pay by mail, please mail your renewal form, along with your check or money order (payable to City of Tucson), in the return envelope you receive with your renewal form.
 Be sure to enter the city business license number (PIDN) in the Memo field of the check or money order.